Xilinx/PYNQ/docs/source/8_iop_code.rst

 If you want your project to build in the main Makefile, you should also append the .bin name of your project to the *MBBINS* variable at the top of the makefile.

-If you are using the SDK Gui, you can import the Hardwave Platform, BSP, and any application projects into your SDK workspace.
+If you are using the SDK Gui, you can import the Hardware Platform, BSP, and any application projects into your SDK workspace.

 .. image:: ./images/sdk_import_existing_bsp.jpg
    :scale: 75%